 Later visit Taj Mahal.
 The Taj Mahal is everything that has been said about it and more.
 Taking 22 years and 20,000 men to build, the white marble was quarried 200 miles away and was transported to the site by a fleet of 1000 elephants.
 Built by the Mughal Emperor Shah Jahan as an expression of his love for his wife Mumtaz Mahal, in mid 17th century, the Taj Mahal is truly one of the wonders of the world.

-Visit Agra fort.
-Agra Fort, an outstanding example of Mughal architecture.
-Agra Fort - the seat and the stronghold of the Mughal Empire under successive generations.
+Visit Agra Fort, an outstanding example of Mughal architecture.
+It was the seat and stronghold of Mughal Empire under successive generations.
 This was the seat of Mughal rule and administration and the present structure owes its origins to Akbar who erected the walls and gates and the first buildings on the eastern banks of Yamuna River.
 Shah Jehan added the impressive quarters and the mosque while Aurangzeb added the outer ramparts.
 Visit its Hall of Public Audience and its Royal Pavilions.

 Lunch, dinner and overnight on board.
 The train leaves for Jaipur.